saucelabs/elemental-next/frontend/docs/updated-tips/63-right-click/java.md

 ---
-title: "How To Right-click"
+title: 'Java'
+id: '63-right-click-java'
-slug: "63-right-click"
+slug: java/
 number: 63
-publish_date: 2015-11-11
+publish_date: 2015-10-13
+last_update:
+  date: 2023-04-03
 tags:
-  - "right-click"
+  - 'right-click'
-  - "right click"
+  - 'right click'
-  - "context menu"
+  - 'context menu'
-  - "action builder"
+  - 'action builder'
-  - "context click"
+  - 'context click'
 level: 2
-category: "testing"
+category: 'fundamentals'
+language: java
 ---

+# How to Right-click

-## The Problem
+## Intro

 Sometimes you'll run into an app that has functionality hidden behind a right-click menu (a.k.a. a context menu).
 These menus tend to be system level menus that are untouchable by Selenium.
 So how do you test this functionality?

 ## A Solution

-By leveraging [Selenium's Action Builder](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/interactions/Actions.html) we can issue a right-click command (a.k.a. a [`contextClick`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/interactions/Actions.html#contextClick--)).
+By leveraging [Selenium's Action Builder](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/interactions/Actions.html) we can issue a right-click command (a.k.a. a [`contextClick`](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/interactions/Actions.html#contextClick())).

-We can then select an option from the menu by traversing it with keyboard arrow keys (which we can issue with the Action Builder's [`sendKeys`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/interactions/Actions.html#sendKeys-java.lang.CharSequence...-) command).
-For a full write-up on working with keyboard keys in Selenium, see [tip 61](/tips/61-keyboard-keys).
+We can then select an option from the menu by traversing it with keyboard arrow keys (which we can issue with the Action Builder's [`sendKeys`](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/interactions/Actions.html#sendKeys(java.lang.CharSequence...)) command.

-Let's dig in with an example.
+Let's continue with an example.

-## An Example
+## Example

 Let's start by importing our requisite classes (for annotations (e.g., `org.junit.After`, etc.), driving the browser with Selenium (e.g., `org.openqa.selenium.WebDriver`, etc.), and matchers for our assertions (e.g., `org.hamcrest.CoreMatchers`, etc.)) and start our class with some setup and teardown methods.